-Select a fuel in the combo-box.
+Select one or more fuels in the combo-box.
 Options are the fuels you have added in your Fuel folder.

-If "Fuel producing energy units in project" has been ticked in the

-"Project Identification" then a dropdown box called "Fuel output" is added between the fuel input dropdown box and the Powerunit dropdown box.
+If "Fuel producing energy units in project" has been ticked in the "Project Identification" then a dropdown box called "Fuel output" is added below fuel input dropdown box.